mechanator/ArQmA-GUI-wallet-guide/arqma-GUI-guide.md

     [subaddresses](https://monero.stackexchange.com/questions/3673/what-is-a-sub-address).*\
 (3) **Set Label:** Click on this button to set this subaddress label.\
 (4) **QR code:** This is a QR code that has your selected address
     embedded into it.
-It can be used as a way to give others your Monero address by scanning the code.\
+It can be used as a way to give others your ArQmA address by scanning the code.\
 (5) **Save:** Click here to save the QR code as a `png` image.\
 (6) **Copy:** Click here to copy the QR code corresponding URL formated
-    as \*monero:
+    as \*arqma:
     <address>
     -